CiubancanC/sequentialthinking/README.md

 ## Features

-- Simple "Hello World" greeting functionality
-- Customizable greeting message
-- Optional name parameter to personalize the greeting
-- Maintains a history of all greetings
-- Demonstrates CLEAN architecture principles in a minimal implementation
+- Role-based prompting system for AI models
+- Multiple professional roles (architect, senior developer, QA engineer, etc.)
+- Scenario-based problem-solving approach
+- Systematic division of tasks through prompting
+- Early detection and prevention of bugs
+- Ensures readable and maintainable architecture
+- Professional-level expertise in each role

-## Tool
+## Tools

-### helloworld
+### rolePrompt

-A simple tool that provides a customizable "Hello World" greeting.
+A tool that enables AI models to adopt specific professional roles for enhanced problem-solving.

 **Inputs:**
-- `message` (string): The greeting message to send (e.g., "Hello", "Hi", "Greetings")
+- `role` (string): The professional role to adopt (e.g., "architect", "senior-developer", "qa-engineer")
-- `name` (string, optional): The name of the person to greet (defaults to "World" if not specified)
+- `context` (string): The context or problem description for the role to address

 ## Usage

-The Hello World tool is designed for:
+The CEO MCP tools are designed for:
-- Demonstrating the basic functionality of the MCP protocol
-- Learning how to implement a simple MCP server
-- Testing the connection between a client and the MCP server
-- Providing a template for more complex MCP implementations
+- Enhancing AI model capabilities through role-based prompting
+- Enabling systematic division of complex tasks
+- Improving software development processes with expert-level guidance
+- Ensuring early detection and prevention of bugs
+- Promoting readable and maintainable architecture

 ## Configuration